CSSS/wall_e/Working_on_the_Bot.md

 9. Select the server you created and click `Authorize`

 ### Part 2: Running the Bot
+>If you encounter any errors doing the following commands, feel free to add it to the FAQs section at the end of the documentation for future reference :)

 Pre-requisites: `git`, `python3`, `python3-venv`, and `python3-pip`.

 1. Fork the [Wall-e Repo](https://github.com/CSSS/wall_e.git)
-1. From a command line
+1. From commandline, run following commands
    1. Run `git clone <the url of your forked repo>`
    1. cd into `wall_e` directory
    1. Run `python3.5 -m venv ENV`
    1. Run `.
 ENV/bin/activate`
    1. Run `python3.5 -m pip install -r requirements.txt`
    1. Redis Instructions
       1. Mac
          1. Run `brew install redis`
          1. Add `notify-keyspace-events "Ex"` to the end of `/usr/local/etc/redis.conf`
          1. Run `brew services start|stop|restart redis` to start, stop and restart redis
       1. Ubuntu
          1. Run `sudo apt-get install -y redis-server`
          1. Add `notify-keyspace-events "Ex"` to the end of `/etc/redis/redis.conf`
          1. Run `sudo service redis-server start`
    1. Using Your Own Discord Test Server
       1. Run `export ENVIRONMENT='localhost'`
       1. Run `export TOKEN=token` with the `token` you obtained during the authentication step
       1. Run `export BOT_LOG_CHANNEL_ID=channel_id` with the channel id of the channel that will hold the logs on the discord server
       1. Run `export WOLFRAMAPI=apikey` with an API key obtained from [here](https://products.wolframalpha.com/api/)
       1. You can also do `export WOLFRAMAPI='dev'` if you dont want to open a WolframAlpha account [this doesnt work if you need to do work that involves the `.wolfram` command]
       1. Run `python3.5 main.py`
 1. Testing on [CSSS Bot Test Server](https://discord.gg/85bWteC)
-   1. After you have tested on your own Discord Test Server, push your changes to [Wall-E](https://github.com/CSSS/wall_e).
-Pushing it will automatically load it into the CSSS Bot Test Server. the name of the channel will be `pr-<PR number>`.
+   1. After you have tested on your own Discord Test Server, Create a PR to the [Wall-E Repo](https://github.com/CSSS/wall_e) that follows the [below rules]() for PRs push your changes to [Wall-E](https://github.com/CSSS/wall_e).
+Creating the PR will automatically load it into the CSSS Bot Test Server. the name of the channel will be `pr-<PR number>`.
-1. Run `python3.5 main.py`

 ## Making a PR to master